dverite/permuteseq/README.md

 ## permuteseq

-It's a C PostgreSQL extension to manage scalable pseudo-random permutations of sequences.
+A C PostgreSQL extension to manage scalable pseudo-random permutations of sequences.

+It allows to generate unique, non-sequential, random-looking series of numbers without looking up previous values.
+The general idea is to encrypt sequence positions with a Feistel cipher and cycle-walking.
+The series of numbers are made unique with a secret key and reproducible with the same key.

 ## Usage
 Example in psql: